Dance Etiquette: Declining

 4. You don’t know the particular dance

-If you don’t know that dance that is okay, let them know and set yourself up for a dance with them that you do know.
-“Actually I have never danced bachata before but could I dance with you the next time a rumba comes on?”.
+If you’re unfamiliar with the dance, politely decline and suggest dancing a style you’re comfortable with instead.
+“I have never danced bachata before but could I dance with you the next time a rumba comes on?”

 (If you are feeling adventurous you should try anyway! you never know, you might really love the new style.)